-The Silver Line is like a light rail system on wheels, transporting commuters north and south on Division Avenue from 60th Street to Michigan Street, looping through the busiest part of Downtown Grand Rapids, while stopping at 34 designated stations.
+The Silver Line is a Bus Rapid Transit (BRT) system transporting commuters north and south on Division Avenue from 60th Street to Michigan Street, looping through the busiest part of Downtown Grand Rapids, while stopping at 34 designated stations.
 In addition, the Silver Line offers seamless connections to many existing Rapid routes.

 We've got you covered.